 In most cities, the winter months are usually a very quiet period.
 But Copenhagen is not like most cities, and there are a bunch of activities for visitors.
 In February there is a light festival where you can experience beautiful, lighted buildings and other light shows.

 Swing to cheerful tones during the Winter Jazz festival, eat delicious Danish food, and if you're brave enough - jump in the ocean!
 Copenhagen is a city you can visit no matter the season.

 Tivoli and lights festival

-Copenhagen also hosts the annaul Copenhagen Light Festival.
+Copenhagen also hosts the annaul Copenhagen Light Festival in February.
 The city is filled with beautiful lighting installations with all possible shapes and colors.
 In total, you can experience between 35 - 40 light installations around the city.

 Image credit: Lasse Salling